ksu-cs-textbooks/cis527/content/5-the-cloud/03-assignment.md

 ---

-### Task 6: SSL Certificates
+### Task 6: Public Key Certificates

-Obtain and install an SSL certificate for your Apache server on both **FRONTEND** and **BACKEND**.
+Obtain and install a public key certificate for your Apache server on both **FRONTEND** and **BACKEND**.
 The simplest way to do so is to use Certbot from Let's Encrypt.

 When you install the certificates, direct Certbot to redirect HTTP traffic to HTTPS for your server.